jeremylem/jeremylem.github.io/index.md

 ---
-layout: default
+layout: page
 ---

 # I'm J3r3my.

 I am exploring cognitive offloading, one article at a time.
-I use this blog to empty my mind.
+I use this blog to empty my mind .

 ## Posts